1. How do I connect to the terminals?

 make them!

-famous speakers from the old Fried Products Company were made years ago under
+speakers from the old Fried Products Company were made years ago under the

-the brilliant leadership of Mr. Irving M. Fried (Bud Fried), "The best
+brilliant leadership of Mr. Irving M. Fried (Bud Fried), "The best tweeter

-tweeter in the world" (so Bud said whenever he had the opportunity and
+in the world" (so Bud said whenever he had the opportunity and that

-Hiquphon OWII using magnetic oil in the air gap.
+Hiquphon OW2 using magnetic oil in the air

-quite many years we produced thousands of tweeters for various Fried Products
+during quite many years we produced thousands of tweeters for various Fried

 Unfortunately now then an accident may happen.